Kering & LCF Sustainability Award Project Mentor Feb - July 2017

 Michelle Lowe-Holder has been part of the mentoring team for the Kering & Centre for Sustainability LCF Award Project, alongside McQueen and Stella McCartney -2015 / Brioni and Stella McCartney - 2016 with esteemed LCF lecturer and writer Amanda Johnston.
 Each student develops and proposes tailor made creative and innovative sustainable solutions.
 Presented to Kering after 6 months of research, refining and mentoring - Students are selected for internship and grant award.
 It is an exciting project where the students are intelligently challenged, focused and engaged - Kering's & LCF's & CFS commitment to sustainability is a real testament to belief in positive change starting in education.
 At this years award ceremony Kering presented Stella McCartney in conversation with Lucy Seigle.
 "Fashion gets away with murder" and "even small measures in sustainability matter" were some of the topics covered by McCartney.

 The collaboration between Hillesvåg Ullvarefabrikk and Michelle Lowe-Holder began in January 2015.
 The mini-collection of knit patterns began from research at the Salhus Museum, Bergen.
 Bursting with colour and patterns it adheres to the traditional Norwegian pattterns while creating a modern aesthetic.
-The shoot celebrates the vintage revival and underground movement of pin-up styles of the 1950's - a flourishing global sub-culture that embodies old school glamour happening today.
+The original shoot celebrates the vintage revival and underground movement of pin-up styles of the 1950's - a flourishing global sub-culture that embodies old school glamour happening today.
 In doing so, it simultaneously recognises the traditional knitwear business of times gone by while recalling the glory days of "kitsch" knit pattern photography.
+In 2017 Hillesvag recoloured some select pieces for updating and reselling in a shades of grey story.

 Gjerdet Museum Project AUG - SEPT 2015